Paving the Way towards 800 Gbps Quantum-Secured Optical Channel Deployment in Mission-Critical Environments: Methods

 \begin{itemize} \item $P_{ {\textup{CUT}}}$ = 0 dBm \item $\lambda_{ {\textup{CUT}}}$ = 1531.51 nm \item $\lambda_{ {\textup{S1}}}$ = 1529.55 nm \item $\lambda_{ {\textup{S2}}}$ = 1530.33 nm \item $\lambda_{ {\textup{S3}}}$ = 1528.77 nm \item $\lambda_{ {\textup{QC}}}$ = 1312.73 nm \item SMF-28: $\alpha_{1550}$ = 0.18 dB/km \item SMF-28: $\alpha_{1310}$ = 0.32 dB/km \end{itemize} Here, $\lambda_{ {\textup{CUT}}}$ and $P_{ {\textup{CUT}}}$ represent the CUT's wavelength and launch power respectively, $\lambda_{ {\textup{QC}}}$ indicates the wavelength of the quantum channel, $\lambda_{ {\textup{S1}}}$, $\lambda_{ {\textup{S2}}}$, $\lambda_{ {\textup{S3}}}$ represent the three QKD system service channels over the C-band and $\alpha$ is the attenuation coefficient.

 It should be mentioned that $\lambda_{ {\textup{CUT}}}$ was placed as close as possible to the lower edge of the C-band in order to take into account any potential interference from the QKD-secured optical channel on the quantum channel.
 Due to the presence of some of the required service channels on the C-band, 1531.51 nm was the closest channel we could select for this purpose.

-Upon deploying this configuration, the quantum-secured optical channel at 800 Gbps was established, at which point the QKD systems, Alice and Bob, generated the keys.
-Those keys were then accessed by the Waveserver systems to secure the optical link (CUT) using AES-256-GCM encryption over the Optical Transport Network (OTN) standard protocol.
-Therefore, in this configuration, the keys were generated by the QKD systems, while the actual encryption of the 800-Gbps optical channel was performed by the Waveserver systems using the AES-256-GCM encryption method utilizing the QKD-generated keys.
+We note these required service channels are used by the systems to ensure synchronization and proper timing, as well as for the necessary post-processing procedures for QKD.
+In all of our discussions, these channels are multiplexed into the fiber alongside the quantum and data channels.
+The communication carried on the service channels is negligible when compared with the high-capacity data channels, and so, for simplicity, their inclusion is implicit in our discussions.

-\section{Inter-Channel Interference}
+\subsection{Inter-Channel Interference}

-After successfully establishing an 800 Gbps quantum-secured optical channel at 70 km distance, in which the CUT and quantum channel were multiplexed on the same fiber, the next step was to add additional optical channels.
-This served two purposes:

-\begin{enumerate} \item This configuration creates a more realistic and efficient operational environment in which several optical channels are multiplexed on the C-band via DWDM.

-\item Multiplexing other optical channels results into launching higher powers into the fiber, which in turn induces degradation impacts---such as Raman scattering and nonlinear effects---on the quantum channel.